regiregi22/RaspiNail/raspibolt_72_zeus-over-tor.md

 Download the Zeus app, APKs available here: https://github.com/ZeusLN/zeus/releases, on F-Droid and Google Play.

-Log in to your RaspiBolt through ssh.
+Log in to your RaspiNail through ssh.

 Edit `torrc` with `sudo nano /etc/tor/torrc` and add the following lines:
 ```